Assassination of Indira Gandhi: Assassination

+Attack

 At about 9:20 a.m.
 Indian Standard Time on 31 October 1984, Gandhi was on her way to be interviewed by British actor Peter Ustinov, who was filming a documentary for Irish television.
-She was accompanied by Constable Narayan Singh, personal security officer Rameshwar Dayal and Gandhi's personal secretary, R. K. Dhawan.
+She was accompanied by her personal secretary R. K. Dhawan, personal security officer Rameshwar Dayal, and Constable Narayan Singh.
 She was walking through the garden of the Prime Minister's Residence at No. 1 Safdarjung Road in New Delhi towards the neighbouring 1 Akbar Road office.
 Gandhi was not wearing her bulletproof vest that day, which she had been advised to wear at all times after Operation Blue Star.

 Gandhi passed a wicket gate guarded by Constable Satwant and Sub-Inspector Beant Singh, and the two men opened fire.
 Beant fired three rounds into her abdomen from his .38 (0.38 inch) revolver; then Satwant fired 30 rounds from his Sterling sub-machine gun after she had said “ouch” and fallen to the ground.
 Both men then threw down their weapons and Beant said, "I have done what I had to do.
 You do what you want to do."
 In the next six minutes, Border Police officers Tarsem Singh Jamwal and Ram Saran captured and killed Beant, while Satwant was arrested by Gandhi's other bodyguards along with an accomplice trying to escape; he was seriously wounded.
 Satwant Singh was tried, convicted, and sentenced to death for killing Gandhi.
 He was hanged in 1989, along with accomplice Kehar Singh.

 Salma Sultan gave the first news of the assassination of Gandhi on Doordarshan's evening news on 31 October 1984, more than ten hours after she was killed.
 It is alleged by the Indian government that Gandhi's secretary R. K. Dhawan overruled intelligence and security officials who had ordered the removal of policemen as a security threat, including her assassins.

 Beant was one of Gandhi's favourite guards, whom she had known for ten years.
-Because he was a Sikh, he had been taken off her staff after Operation Blue Star; however, Gandhi had made sure that he was reinstated.
-Satwant was 22 years old at the time of the assassination, and had been assigned to Gandhi's guard just five months previously.
+Because he was a Sikh, he had been taken off her staff after Operation Blue Star, yet Gandhi had made sure that he was reinstated.
+Satwant was 22 years old at the time of the assassination, and had been assigned to Gandhi's guard just five months earlier.